Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Background

 An alternative approach to Trotter error analyses~\cite{HeylM2019QLTE, SiebererLM2019DQC} is to interpret the Trotterised evolution as the stroboscopic dynamics under a Floquet Hamiltonian $H_{F}$,

 The digitisation error in the effective Floquet Hamiltonian is then quantified by the Floquet-Magnus (FM) expansion,

 where $\mathcal{O}(\tau^2)$ subsumes any higher-order corrections.
 The Floquet-Magnus expansion has a finite radius of convergence $\tau^{*}$, beyond which the approximation breaks down.
-Theoretically, this represents the largest step size for which Trotterisation will realise a meaningful approximate simulation.
+Theoretically, this represents the largest step size for which Trotterisation will realise a meaningful approximate simulation (that is, where the Trotterisation's effective Hamiltonian can still be understood in terms of the target Hamiltonian plus some controllable error perturbation that increases with Trotter step size).
 Taking the Floquet-Magnus expansion as a special case of a more general Magnus expansion for a periodically time-dependent Hamiltonian, a rigorous sufficient condition of convergence can be derived that suggests that the radius of convergence should scale in inverse proportion to system size~\cite{Casas2007MEC, Moan2008CMS, BLANES2009MEA}.
 If this lower bound on $\tau^*$ were tight, its scaling with inverse system size would suggest that realising large system sizes should be very challenging.